bwarren2/summerhack19/PITCHME.md

 For students, we want:

 @ul
-- Students to be engaged in class
+- more engagement in class
-- so they can lean more
+- so they can learn more
 @ulend

 For professors, we want: